QuentindiMeo/QuentindiMeo/README.md

-### Hi there, I'm Quentin and welcome to my Github profile 😊
+### Hi there, I'm Quentin and welcome to my Github profile :blush:

-## I'm a student at EPITECH Paris!

 <br />